MicrosoftDocs/cpp-docs/docs/mfc/reference/crgn-class.md

 ### Parameters

 *lpXForm*<br/>
-Points to an [XFORM](/windows/desktop/api/wingdi/ns-wingdi-tagxform) data structure that defines the transformation to be performed on the region.
+Points to an [XFORM](/windows/win32/api/wingdi/ns-wingdi-xform)ata structure that defines the transformation to be performed on the region.
 If this pointer is NULL, the identity transformation is used.

 *nCount*<br/>
 Specifies the number of bytes pointed to by *pRgnData*.

 *pRgnData*<br/>
-Points to a [RGNDATA](/windows/desktop/api/wingdi/ns-wingdi-rgndata) data structure that contains the region data.
+Points to a [RGNDATA](/windows/win32/api/wingdi/ns-wingdi-rgndata) data structure that contains the region data.

 ### Return Value